egre55/egre55.github.io/_posts/2018-3-11-multi-stage-msbuild-applocker-bypass.md

 ![rules]({{ site.url }}/images/shell.png){: .center-image }

-This payload is also an effective means of bypassing PowerShell Contrained Language mode.
+We can see that this payload is also an effective means of bypassing PowerShell Contrained Language mode.

 Improvements
 Mitigations